labscript-suite/labscript-suite/docs/source/configuration.rst

 .. note::

 	BLACS will instantiate a control for all available hardware channels on a device, even if they are not specifically named in the connection table.
-	However, connection tables with identical devices with different names are considered unique by **labscript**.
+	However, connection tables with identical devices but different names for the attached channels are considered unique by **labscript**.
-	The connection table used by an individual shot must be a subset of the connection table used by BLACS.
+	Remember that the connection table used by an individual shot must be a subset of the connection table used by BLACS, so chaning channel names will require re-compiling the connection table.

 With the `connection_table.py` file written, you will then need to compile it using runmanager.
-You will then need to take the output compiled file and save it by the name and in the location specified by the `connection_table_h5` key of the labconfig file.
+Take the output compiled file and save it by the name and in the location specified by the `connection_table_h5` key of the labconfig file.
 The default name of the file is `connection_table.h5` and it is located in the experiment shot storage for `apparatus_name`.

 With the connection table in place, you can now open BLACS.